Post-buckling behaviour of a growing elastic rod: Introduction

 \section{Introduction}

 Mechanically-induced pattern formation is a phenomenon prevalent in the morphogenesis of many biological structures, from airway wall remodelling \cite{Moulton2011}, to wrinkling of skin \cite{Efimenko2005}, to blades of grass \cite{Dervaux2009}.
 The prevailing feature in such systems is the deformation from a `trivial' base state to a more complex geometry, with buckling induced by mechanical stress.
 This feature is not unique to biological systems; indeed the same basic wrinkling pattern found in an elephant's skin can be induced by compressing a sheet of rubber.
-What is unique to the biological world is that such patterns tend to form without any external influence, rather the stress needed for mechanical instability is produced internally.
-The primary origin for this stress is differential growth, i.e. different parts of a tissue growing at different rates.
+What is unique to the biological world is that such patterns tend to form without any external influence, rather the stress needed for mechanical instability is produced internally. \dem{Stress can be introduced internally via different mechanisms, including apical purse string contraction \cite{Sawyer:2010ku}, muscle contraction \cite{Dick:2018dy}, and uniform growth in a confined geometry.
+A primary origin for stress, and the focus of this paper, is differential growth}, i.e. different parts of a tissue growing at different rates.
 Perhaps the simplest example is a tissue layer that grows relative to an underlying substrate to which it is adhered.
 The growth induces a compressive stress in the growing layer, and at some critical threshold the tissue buckles, exchanging compression energy for bending energy.
 This situation underlies the formation of numerous biological patterns, including brain development---induced by the differential growth between the cortex and subcortex \cite{Budday2015}; intestinal crypt fission, in which epithelial tissue grows but is tethered to underlying tissue stroma \cite{Wong2002}; even seashell ornamentation, characterised by the adhesion of the growing mantle tissue to the rigid shell that it secretes \cite{Chirat2013}.
 Aside from differential growth, inherent geometrical constraints can also induce buckling, for instance a row of cells growing uniformly but within a closed space will similarly develop compressive stress and ultimately buckle.